skypjack/entt/docs/md/graph.md

 entt::dot(output, adjacency_matrix);
 ```

-It's also possible to provide a callback to which the vertices are passed and
+It is also possible to provide a callback to which the vertices are passed and
 which can be used to add (`dot`) properties to the output as needed:

 ```cpp